 Once your dog has started treatment with Vetoryl, you should soon notice some marked improvements.
 It is important that you follow the instructions given by your veterinary surgeon.
-Your dog will be required to return to your veterinary surgeon for a blood test 10 days after starting treatment.
+Your dog will be required to return to your veterinary surgeon 10 days after starting treatment.
 If necessary your veterinary surgeon may have to adjust the dosage of Vetoryl.

 Every dosage change should again be followed by a check-up after 10 days.